Secure Clinical Email: Terms and Conditions

 We are keen to prevent the distribution of SPAM within Healthmail.
 To prevent potential misuse of accounts to send SPAM, there is a limit on the number of emails a user can send.
 A Healthmail user can send an email to only 50 recipients at one time and in total they can only send up to 250 messages per day from their secure email account.
 A message to 10 recipients counts as 10 messages.

-If you no longer work as a pharmacist in Ireland, then it is your responsibility to give up your secure email account.
-Please contact the support team.
-If you wish, you can download all your email messages before you close your account.
+If you no longer work as a pharmacist in Ireland, then it is your responsibility to give up your Healthmail account.
+Please contact the support team who will advise on the necessary steps.

 2.15 Storage and Archive